20,000 Leagues Under the Sea poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping 20,000 Leagues Under the Sea against these established plot points, we can identify how Stuart Paton utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish 20,000 Leagues Under the Sea within the action genre.

 Comparative Analysis